 Should I Buy Tuna Packed In Water Or Oil?

 I mentioned earlier that there are various types of canned tuna.
-But did you know that the liquid it's submerged in can affect its nutritional content?
-Well, now you do!
+Did you know the liquid in which the tuna is packed can impact its nutritional content?

 Canned tuna in oil | Canned tuna in water | |